How much will you need to pay in stamp duty when buying a property?

 Thereafter, properties of a higher value incur a flat fee plus a percentage - both are calculated on a sliding scale based on the property's sale price.
 So for properties worth $14,001 to $30,000, it's $175 plus $1.50 for every $100 that exceeds $30,000.
 For properties worth over $3 million, it's $150,490 plus $7 per $100 that exceeds $3 million.

 New South Wales offers duty reductions for first home buyers purchasing a new dwelling - often, it can mean paying only a few hundred dollars in government charges.
-Unlike in Victoria however, there are no reductions for other buyers who plan on using the property as their primary place of residence.
+Unlike in Victoria, however, there are no reductions for other buyers who plan on using the property as their primary place of residence.

 gold coast

-Queensland calculates duties using a similar method to New South Wales, though the amounts and boundaries are different.
+Queensland calculates duties using a similar method to new south wales, though the amounts and boundaries are different.

 There is no flat fee on properties of up to $75,000, though a $1.50 fee per $100 of value applies on sales between $5,001 and $75,000.
 The flat fees then slide from $1,050 on a property sale price of $75,001 up to a maximum of $38,025 for high value properties, while the duty per $100 slides from $3.50 to $5.75.

-Mortgage Registration Fees are a flat $157.40 but Land Transfer Fees are complicated.
+Mortgage registration fees are a flat $157.40, but land transfer fees are complicated.
 A fee of $162.90 is payable regardless of the property sale price.
 Then for every $10,000 dollars that the sale price exceeds $180,000 a further $30.80 is due.

 Queensland gives duty discounts to first home buyers, as well as anyone planning to use the premises as their primary place of residence.